lucashadfield/speck/README.md

             <=10% grey maps to min weight
             >=80% grey maps to max weight
 - `noise`: Noise object that is called and added onto thickness values (see below)
-- `colour`: Colour object that is called and applied to lines (see below)
+- `colour`: colour or list of colours or Colour object that is called and applied to lines (see below)
 - `skip`: number of lines of pixels to skip for each plotted line
 - `background`: background colour of output plot
 - `modifiers`: list of Modifier objects that are iteratively applied to the output x, y, noise and colour data (see below)